frequently asked questions

 TS-LS system faq >

 It's very straightforward, typically two hours of turning wrenches.
 Everything is adjustable, and the rails are self-leveling and self-aligning.
 Click to view the TS-LS owner's manual.
-Combinations including TS Router Tables and routing accessories include a huge amount of INCRA equipment, so setting up the entire saw/router system normally takes an afternoon.

 It mostly depends on whether 32" ripping capacity is enough, or if you need 52".
-The TS-LS 32" has more than enough capacity to build standard size kitchen and bathroom cabinets.
-Shop space can also be a deciding factor, and the TS-LS 52" will be a tight fit in smaller shops.
-Before shoehorning a high-capacity system into a small work space, consider that it takes an open area of roughly 11ft x 18ft to maneuver and rip or crosscut 4'x8' sheet goods regardless of the style of saw or brand of rip fence.
-The current width of the saw and its various extensions isn't a factor when choosing between the 32"- and 52"-capacity systems, but the long rails of the TS-LS 52" will be a closer match for an existing wooden right-side extension table if your current rip fence has 50"+ capacity.
+The 32" TS-LS has enough capacity to build standard kitchen and bathroom cabinets.
+Shop space can also be a deciding factor, and the 52" TS-LS will be a tight fit in smaller shops... check out the TS-LS Saw Fence Layout diagrams for more info.
+Before squeezing a high-capacity system into a small workspace, consider that it takes an open area of roughly 11ft x 18ft to maneuver and rip or crosscut 4'x8' sheet goods regardless of the style of saw or brand of rip fence.

 TS Router Table & TS Routing Function faq >